nunatass/spotify-clone/README.md

 ## Features

-- Responsive design that looks great on both desktop and mobile devices
 - Fetches real data from Spotify using their Web API
 - Advanced features such as music control, playlists, and search functionality